-- Due to low jacket losses from the appliance, temperatures in a typical boiler room may drop significantly; supplemental heat is required to maintain ambient temperature at acceptable levels. - Cold fresh air intakes must be located to minimize the effects on venting and subsequent condensation in the

-Camus DynaFlame boilers and water heaters are approved at 85% efficiency which allows the equipment to be vented as a Category I appliance using either single wall "C" vent or double wall "B" vent.
+- Due to low jacket losses from the appliance, temperatures in a typical boiler room may drop significantly; supplemental heat is required to maintain ambient temperature at acceptable levels. - Cold fresh air intakes must be located to minimize the effects on venting and subsequent condensation in the flue of Category I installations.
+When necessary, consider the use of insulation or corrosion resistant venting material. - Camus® DynaFlame® boilers and water heaters are approved at 85% efficiency which allows the equipment to be vented as a Category I appliance using either single wall "C" vent or double wall "B" vent.
 Certain conditions in the field however lead to condensation in the vent and render these products unsuitable.